Precedential No. 1: Fame of SHAPE Magazine Yields 2(d) Opposition Victory over SHAPES for Beauty Salons

-The Board found that the "legal underpinning of Conde Nast are equally, if not more relevant in the digital age with the delivery of magazines now available via websites and mobile apps."
+The Board found that the "logical underpinnings of Conde Nast are equally, if not more relevant in the digital age with the delivery of magazines now available via websites and mobile apps."
 It therefore found a close relationship between the content of SHAPE magazine and the services identified by applicant.

 The Board acknowledged that the goods of opposer and the services of applicant travel in distinct trade channels.
 However, both applicant and opposer target the same demographic audience: women.
 There was no evidence that applicant's consumers are particularly deliberate in making their purchasing decisions.